ofiwg/libfabric/man/fi_cq.3.md

 fi_cq_read / fi_cq_readfrom / fi_cq_readerr
 : Read a completion from a completion queue

-fi_cq_write / fi_cq_writeerr
-: Writes a completion or error event to a completion queue

 fi_cq_sread / fi_cq_sreadfrom
 : A synchronous (blocking) read that waits until a specified condition has been met before reading a completion from a completion queue.